danpes/Getting-and-Cleaning-Data/README.md

 # Steps to work on this course project
 Just run source("run_analysis.R").
 It will
-- get dataset from source, unzip it (you'll have a local dir named 'UCI HAR Dataset')
+- get dataset from source, unzip it (you'll have a local dir named 'UCI HAR Dataset'), remove the previously downloaded zip file
 - create a new file tiny_data.txt in your working directory.